Coastal Wetlands Research Internship

 - general laboratory and glassware cleaning and upkeep.

-In addition to the above duties, interns are encouraged to develop an independent research project.
-Interns are also required to submit a final report and present a 15-20 minute seminar on the work accomplished during their internship.
+Interns are also required to present a 15-20 minute seminar on the work accomplished during their internship.

-College credit is possible, and candidates seeking college credit are preferred.
-Check with your department advisor at your home institution.
+College credit is possible through this internship.
+Please check with your department advisor at your home institution.

 You may qualify if you are:

-- a current student who has successfully completed introductory coursework in any of the following areas: environmental science, chemistry, marine science, geology or biology;
+- a current student or recent graduate who has successfully completed coursework in any of the following areas: environmental science, chemistry, marine science, geology or biology;

 - willing to learn carbon analytical techniques and make high-quality biogeochemical measurements;